elastic-interval/pretenst-com/_drafts/2020-08-10-prefab-tension-tower.md

 ![tower][tower-c3]

 So now there is a hole with an access slit.
 It's not perfect, but it's pretty good.
 Actually I found the nylon material to be too weak to do this well at this scale, but it worked.
-I'm risking thin walls with the hole in the rod.

 ![tower][tower-d0]

-But when you put the nut back on, it all seems a lot stronger.
+I'm risking thin walls with the hole in the rod, but when you put the nut back on, it all seems a lot stronger.

 ![tower][tower-d1]